efurness/Employee-Management-System/README.md

 # DESCRIPTION

 This is a command line application running on NODE JS and takes user input to output a series of tables for an employment database using a mysql connection.
-An async function was used to initialize application followed by a prompt for user to select to view a series of tables including departments, roles and employees with a sqitch statement prompting each question.
-The program worked well with the view prompts and SELECT all queries, and additionally to add a department, however to add employees and roles were difficult to complete because even though they followed the switch statements for each of them, the const variables were greyed out.
+An async function was used to initialize application followed by a prompt for user to select to view a series of tables including departments, roles and employees with a switch statement prompting each question.
+The program worked well with the view prompts and SELECT all queries, and additionally to add a department, however to add employees and roles was difficult to complete because even though they followed the switch statements for each of them, the const variables were greyed out.
 That is a work in progress.

 # INSTALLATION